Israel-Josmar/ichef-app/README.md

 - Live reload

-Press ctrl+M to see the menu.
-Click on "Enable live Reload".
+The emulator has a live reload feature.
+To enable it, focus on your emulator and press ctrl+M to open a menu.
+On this menu click on "Enable live Reload".